MohGovIL/Clinical-DevOps/README.md

-This repository is still under development
+This repository is still under development.

+This project is sponsored by the Israeli Ministry Of Health.